Attractors and bifurcation diagrams in complex climate models: Construction of bifurcation diagrams

 The first step coincides with that in the standard technique: the attractors at a given forcing are needed as starting points and are obtained by scanning a large ensemble of initial conditions~\cite{brunetti2019}.
 However, the second step differs.
 We require the change in forcing to be small enough so that the invariant measure on the attractor remains nearly the same~\cite{tel2020}, in particular its mean and standard deviation.
 In other words, while the forcing is changed by $\Delta S$, the corresponding variation on the attractor is small enough that the surface energy imbalance remains nearly zero.
 This excludes for the presence of R-tipping and guarantees quasi-ergodicity of the system.
 In practise, starting from each attractor found during the first step, the forcing is changed by $+\Delta S$ ($-\Delta S$) each $\Delta t_2=N_2$~yr in order to determine the upper (lower) stable branch in the bifurcation diagram, until a tipping point is reached.

 The tipping point is attained when one of the three following criteria is satisfied: ({\it i}) the standard deviation within the $N_2$ points for each forcing value becomes larger than the internal variability on the attractor (an early warning of critical slowing down of the dynamics~\cite{scheffer2011}); ({\it ii}) the $N_2$ points turn out to be ordered in time, pointing from the original attractor toward a new one; ({\it iii}) the surface energy imbalance $F_{\rm s}$ becomes much larger than zero (in our setup, larger than 0.5~W m$^{-2}$ in absolute value, which is slightly larger than the threshold 0.2~W m$^{-2}$ used to characterise the convergence to an attractor).
-When one of these criteria is satisfied, the system is no more on the initial dynamical attractor and is approaching the unstable branch where a shift toward a new basin of attraction takes place.
+When one of these criteria is satisfied, the system is no longer on the initial dynamical attractor and is approaching the unstable branch where a shift toward a new basin of attraction takes place.

 We have tested different values of $\Delta S$ from 0.1 to 0.5~W\,m$^{-2}$ and $N_2$ from 10 to 100.
 Like in the previous case, the choice is model dependent.
-We have checked that in our setup good agreement with the bifurcation diagram from the standard technique (that is very accurate albeit highly time consuming) is obtained when $\Delta S = 0.25$~W\,m$^{-2}$ and $N_2 \geq 20$.
+We have checked that in our setup good agreement with the bifurcation diagram from the standard technique (that is very accurate albeit highly time consuming) is obtained when $\Delta S \le 0.25$~W\,m$^{-2}$ and $N_2 \geq 20$.
 With less points, the criterium based on the standard deviation is not applicable (low statistics).
 With larger $\Delta S$ the position of B-tipping is less accurate and the requirement of remaining on the same original attractor cannot be satisfied, while too small values require large CPU time.
-The total simulation time can be estimated as $t_{tot} = n N\, t_{relax} + M_2\Delta t_2$, where $M_2$ is the number of points in the forcing along all the branches.
-The second term is smaller than the analogous in the standard model since $\Delta t_2 \ll t_{relax}$.
+The total simulation time can be estimated as $t_\text{tot} = n N\, t_\text{relax} + M_2\Delta t_2$, where $M_2$ is the number of points in the forcing along all the branches.
+The second term $M_2 \Delta t_2$ is smaller than the analogous in the standard model, $ nMt_\text{relax}$, since $\Delta t_2 \ll t_\text{relax}$.
+Note that a small $\Delta S$ corresponds to a large value of $M_2$, thus implying that $\Delta t_2$ can be set to a small value since the system is near the attractor, and Method II can still save time.